 As a mother, you are likely used to taking care of everyone.
 While nice in sentiment, you may find that it is difficult to stay still and let others take care of you.
 You will likely find yourself thinking, If I don’t do it, it won’t get done.
 As hard as it may be, resist your maternal urge.
 Overexertion can hinder your recovery in fact, trying to do things too soon can actually prolong your recovery period.
 As hard as might be, trust your loved ones they really do have your best interest at heart.

-We want to help make your recovery as smooth and as comfortable as possible At Pacifica Center, we work with each of our patients educating them on what to expect and how to best prepare for this necessary step.
-Remember, Dr. Kolder is always available to assist you.
+We want to help make your recovery as smooth and as comfortable as possible.
+Dr. Daniel Kolder, a plastic surgeon serving Ventura County, works with each of our patients educating them on what to expect and how to best prepare for this necessary step.
+Remember, Dr. Kolder is always available to assist you as you recover.